shanusaras/shanusaras.github.io/README.md

 # Data Scientist

+## 🙋‍♀️About Me

+Hey there!
+I’m **Saraswathi**, a data scientist who loves turning messy data into crystal-clear insights.
+If there’s a pattern hiding in the noise, you bet I’ll find it. 📊✨

+I don’t just build models—I **solve real problems**.
+Whether it’s predicting trends, optimizing workflows, or uncovering what really drives business success, I make data work **for people, not just spreadsheets**.

+**What I bring to the table:**
+- Sharp analytical skills, backed by Python, SQL, and all things machine learning.
+- A knack for storytelling—because numbers mean nothing if they don’t drive action.
+- A mix of curiosity and creativity that helps me find insights others might miss.

+Let’s connect, collaborate, and create something awesome!

 ## Technical Skills:
 **Python, SQL, Power BI, Tableau, Predictive Modeling, Feature Engineering, Computer Vision, NLP, Generative AI, AWS, KPI Analysis**